 Human Body Systems

-A series of ten lab meetings developed by educators at The New York Hall of Science, Human Body Systems takes students on an investigation of five body systems which help their growing bodies learn and play.
 During the ten sessions, New York Academy of Sciences Education Fellows will explore the Skeleton, Muscles, Digestion, Respiration, CNS, and Immunology.
 Middle school participants experience everything from sophisticated dissections of worms, brains, and chicken legs to the creation of cool model blood, mucus and chime.